Condemor-bit/autoac_pi/README.md

 >sys.stdout = open('/home/YOUR_USER_NAME/temperature_log.txt', 'a')

+The next lines allow you to change the scheduling behavior, comment, or uncomment as you wish.

+> #if hora_actual >= Hora_empieza or hora_actual < hora_final: #for nighttime behavior
+>
+> if hora_actual >= Hora_empieza and hora_actual < hora_final: #for daytime behavior

 Save and close the file.

-Now is necesary add the script to crontab.
+Now is necessary add the script to crontab.
 Crontab is a scheduling tool to automate tasks at predefined times in Unix-based systems.

 >crontab -e